Induced pluripotent stem cells

 4. Assess the differentiation potential of your iPSCs

-In conjunction with assessing the pluripotency of your iPSCs it is also important to assess the differentiation potential of them as well. iPSCs may be pluripotent but can be more or less prone to differentiate down certain lineages due to epigenetic artifacts left over from reprogramming.
+In conjunction with assessing the pluripotency of your iPSCs, it is also important to assess their differentiation potential. iPSCs may be pluripotent but can be more or less prone to differentiate down certain lineages due to epigenetic artifacts left over from reprogramming.
 As such it is important to assess this.
-A common method is to generate embryoid bodies (EBs) and stain for markers against the three germ-lineages:
+A common method is to generate embryoid bodies (EBs) and stain for markers against the three germ lineages:

 - Common ectoderm markers: PAX-6 and SOX2

 Genetic and karyotypic abnormalities can occur at any stage of an iPSC culture.
 It is important to check for any abnormalities after initial reprogramming and at regular passaging intervals.
 Every 10 or so passages is a good benchmark.
 Such abnormalities can impact the growth kinetics of your iPSCs and may negate any conclusions you can draw from your experiments.
 G-banding is the most common way to assess the karyotype of your iPSCs, however more recently ‘Karyostat’ genotyping has been used as an alternative since it can detect much smaller chromosome abnormalities.
 Other genomic profiling approaches include HLA typing, STR genotyping, and CNV analysis.

 Mycoplasma can wreak havoc with any form of cell culture.
 Unlike most other bacterial or fungal contaminations that are obvious within a matter of days, mycoplasma contamination can go completely undetected.
 Mycoplasma can severely compromise cell growth and proliferation, expose your cells to unwanted metabolites, and severely impact the levels of protein, RNA and DNA in your cultures negating the validity of your findings.